datasnakes/awesome-reproducible-R/README.md

 These tools are designed to manage packages or package repositories.

 - [reproducible](https://github.com/PredictiveEcology/reproducible) – A set of tools for R that enhance reproducibility beyond package management.
-- [reproducible](https://github.com/PredictiveEcology/reproducible) – A set of tools for R that enhance reproducibility beyond package management.

 ### Project Management